vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 multi-writer mode could result in data corruption.
 More information can be found [here](https://kb.vmware.com/s/article/1034165) and [here](https://kb.vmware.com/s/article/2121181).

-### I got "no space left on device" error when installing vFile plugin but I have enough space on my node
+### I got "no space left on device" error when installing VSSD plugin but I have enough space on my node
 This error can happen when your docker version is below required version.
 Please check /var/log/vfile.log to locate if there are warning messages about your current docker server version.